CornellDataScience/education-blogs/_posts/2022-04-14-senior-interviews.md

 All the graduating members expressed their gratefulness for CDS and the connections they’ve made in this club.
 I think this really speaks to the great culture we have at CDS where it’s a fundamental part of people’s college experience and they’re able to leave with lifetime friends.

-I love CDS and everyone that is a part of it!
+"I love CDS and everyone that is a part of it!
 I wish you all the best in your future endeavors!
 I know you're all going to accomplish great things.
 I'm thankful that I was able to contribute to and be a part of this organization.
-It's truly been a life-changing experience. - Stephen
+It's truly been a life-changing experience." - Stephen

-The social aspect is what ties CDS together.
+"The social aspect is what ties CDS together.
 We are different from other project teams in that we don’t have one uniting main project, so we have to rely on social connections to keep us together.
 Don’t let that die.
-People who are friends make better projects so be friends. - Victor
+People who are friends make better projects so be friends." - Victor

 “How the turn tables - Michael Scott” - David Kim ‘22